-\if{ \begin{lemma} Let $A\to A'$ be a morphism commuting with the derivations.
+Item \eqref{Corollary : M_A unique item ii} follows from Proposition \ref{Proposition : M_A minimal}.
+Indeed, let $\N\subset \M$ be a sub-differential module of $\M$ satisfying \eqref{eq : Hdr0(M_A,A)=Hdr0(M,A)} and \eqref{eq : dimHdr0(M,A)=rank(M_A)}.
+By minimality of $\M_A$ it follows that $\M_A\subset\N$ and by the fact that $j_{\N}$ is injective we deduce easily that $\M_A$ and $\N$ have the same rank.
+The quotient $\N/\M_A$ is then a torsion submodule of $\M/\M_A$.
+Therefore $\N/\M_A=0$ and the claim follows. \end{proof} \if{ \begin{lemma} Let $A\to A'$ be a morphism commuting with the derivations.
 Assume that all $A\lr{d}$-modules that are finitely presented as $A$-modules are also locally free as $A$-modules (i.e. differential modules). \begin{enumerate}

-\item There exists a largest differential sub-module $\M_{A'}\subseteq\M$, with the property that a differential sub-module of $\M$ is trivialized by $A'$ if and only if it is contained in $\M_{A'}$.
+\item There exists a largest differential sub-module $\M_{A'}\subseteq\M$, with the property that a differential sub-module of $\M$ is trivialized by $A'$ if, and only if, it is contained in $\M_{A'}$.
 In particular $\M_{A'}$ is trivialized by $A'$.

 \item The rule $\M\mapsto \M_{A'}$ is a covariant left exact functor of the category of differential modules over $A$ into its full subcategory of differential modules trivialized by $A'$. \if{ \item Assume moreover that $A$ has no proper non-zero ideal stable by $d$.
-Then a module $\M$ is trivial if and only if its rank equals $\mathrm{dim}_{A^{d=0}}\,\omega(\M,A)$. }\fi \end{enumerate} \end{lemma} \begin{proof} ......
+Then a module $\M$ is trivial if, and only if, its rank equals $\mathrm{dim}_{A^{d=0}}\,\Hdr^0(\M,A)$. }\fi \end{enumerate} \end{lemma} \begin{proof} ......

 ......

 iii) Firstly we notice that ii), together with point iii) of Lemma \ref{Lemma :devisage}, imply that the sum in $\M$ of two differential sub-modules that are trivialized by $A'$ is trivialized by $A'$, so $\M_{A'}$ can be defined as the union of all the sub-modules of $\M$ trivialized by $A'$.
 Reciprocally if $\N\subseteq \M_A$, then it is trivial by ii).